mitchell-reynolds/ethics_generator/README.md

 Installation
 ============

-This project uses `PyPI <https://pypi.python.org/pypi/Gutenberg>`_, so I'd recommend that you just install everything from there using your favourite Python package manager.
+This project uses (PyPI)[https://pypi.python.org/pypi/Gutenberg], so I'd recommend that you just install everything from there using your favourite Python package manager.

-.. sourcecode :: sh

     pip install gutenberg